 Upcoming Zotero Workshops

-Zotero Refresher (please bring your laptop with Zotero already installed)
+Intermediate Zotero (please bring your laptop with Zotero already installed

-Zotero is a free/mium, open source alternative to reference manager systems such as EndNote and RefWorks.
-Zotero allows you to easily save webpages and articles found in library subscription databases such as Worldwide Political Science Abstracts, JSTOR, and PubMed, as well as bibliographic details, PDFs or other files, comments/notes, and indexing terms.
+Zotero is a free/mium, open source reference management tool/application.
+Zotero allows you to easily save articles found in library subscription databases such as Worldwide Political Science Abstracts, JSTOR, and PubMed, as well as bibliographic details, PDFs or other files, comments/notes, and indexing terms/tags.
 Most saved PDFs are searchable.
-When you are ready to write, you can use Zotero to integrate your references into your work in many citation styles using MS Word or LibreOffice.
+Zotero also captures bibliographic information and live screenshots for Web content such as webpages, blog posts, newspaper articles, YouTube videos, Amazon books, and images on sites such as Flickr.
+When you are ready to write, you can use Zotero to integrate your references into your work in many citation styles using MS Word or Google Docs.
 References can be backed up and shared between computers and even with other people over the Web.
-Zotero works with the Firefox, Chrome, and Safari browsers (the last two via a standalone program); if you are using another browser (i.e. IE, your iPad, or an Android tablet browser) items can be added to your online library via a bookmarklet.
-Third-party apps are available to use Zotero on tablets and smartphones.
+Zotero works with the Firefox, Chrome, and Safari browsers; if you are using another browser (i.e. IE, your iPad, or an Android tablet browser) items can be added to your online library via a bookmarklet.
+Third-party apps are available to use Zotero on tablets and smartphones and provide added functionality..